bruceravel/demeter/documentation/Athena/process/deg.rst

 When you select a point, it is indicated with a vertical line, as shown in the plot above.
-To remove the data before or after that line, click the :quoted:`Truncate data` button.
+To remove the data before or after that line, click the :kbd:`Truncate data,light` button.

-Sometimes the issue is not simply that the data are :quoted:`icky` after a certain point.
+Sometimes the issue is not simply that the data are unreliable after a certain point.
 Sometimes your sample has elements with nearby edges, thus limiting the range over which you can actually measure the data.
 An example is shown in the next plot, the Ti K edge is at 4966 eV and the